Cristy210/Movie-Trend-Analysis/README.md

 Review Count: total count of reviews.
 Review Title: title of the review.
 Review: movie review (review with highest votes on it).

+# Source:
+This dataset was downloaded from Kaggle (https://www.kaggle.com/datasets/amanbarthwal/imdb-movies-data)